rust-lang-ja/book-ja/src/ch10-03-lifetime-syntax.md

 ```

 <!--
-The text of this string is stored directly in the binary of your program, which
+The text of this string is stored directly in the program’s binary, which
 is always available.
 Therefore, the lifetime of all string literals is
 `'static`.
 -->